The Backyard Astronomical Observatory of Dave Lane

 Abbey Ridge Observatory (ARO) is named for the granite ridge that rises up above Elbow Lake and along Abbey Road.
 ARO sits on bedrock on the edge of this ridge giving spectacular views from the south through to northwest.
 The site is quite dark, considering that it is only about 23 kilometres to the west of Halifax (population ~400,000).
 The Milky Way is easily visible on moonless nights and the MVM is about 5.8 (Sky Quality Meter readings of 20.6 are typical on good nights).
 Click here for a map.

 The observatory is housed in a Technical Innovations 10-foot Home-Dome and uses a Celestron C14 SCT mounted on a Losmandy Titan german equatorial mount controlled by a SiTech controller.
-An SBIG ST8XME CCD camera with Optec IFW filter wheel and TCF focuser are used to image the heavens.
-We also have a Boltwood Cloud sensor.
+An SBIG ST8XME CCD camera with a 10-slot filter wheel, Optec NextGen compressor, and an Optice TCF focuser are used to image the heavens.
+We also have an AAG Cloudwatcher cloud sensor.

 Variable Star Observing: The ARO observes variable stars (mainly Cepheids and suspected Cepheids) and bright open clusters.
 This work is being done with Daniel Majaess and David Turner of Saint Mary's University Astronomy and Physics.
 All observing and photometric processing is done automatically based on data and observing lists provided by Daniel.